jlinoff/sshx/README.md

 It demonstrates three types of authentication: password, keyboard-interactive and public-key.

+Any comments or suggestions to improve it or fix mistakes are greatly appreciated.

 ## Download and Build it

 If you have make installed do this.